letitiabanana/PnP-OVSS/README.md

 ## Run scripts

-### For saving the GradCAM maps and index of patches to drop for each round of Salience Drop
-For Pascal VOC, Pascal Context, and ADE20K, modify the data_type to "voc", "psc", and "ade20k" <br>
+### For Pascal VOC, Pascal Context, and ADE20K, modify the data_type to "voc", "psc", and "ade20k" <br>
 You may modify world_size to run on multiple GPUs <br>

 Run `bash Run_seg.sh`